 Visit Montenegro from Dubrovnik

 In our case, Dubronvik was the starting point for an independent road trip of Montenegro.
+If you are planning to visit also Motenegro don’t miss to check the rticle about the Best places to stay in Montenegro.
 Dubrovnik is located less than half an hour from the border.

 Renting a car in Croatia to cross the border